| |

 Barbecue Chicken Pizza Braid

-I wasn’t feeling well and had no desire to cook a meal but alas my family still needed to be fed.
-I found pizza dough in my refrigerator that needed to be used up so I decided to make another pizza braid.
-I grabbed the leftover meat from the Simply Roasted Chicken and tossed it with some barbecue sauce.
-I layered the pizza dough with barbecue sauce, mozzarella cheese, chicken, fresh cilantro, and red onion before braiding it.
-It was quick and simple to make and the whole family enjoyed it.
+I wasn’t feeling well and had no desire to cook a meal, but alas, my family still needed to be fed.
+I found pizza dough in my refrigerator that needed to be used up, so I decided to make another pizza braid.
+I grabbed the leftover meat from the roasted chicken and tossed it with some barbecue sauce.
+I layered the pizza dough with barbecue sauce, mozzarella cheese, chicken, fresh cilantro, and red onion.
+It was quick and simple to make, and the whole family enjoyed it and thought it paired nicely with a loaded garden salad.

 Ingredients: